For Your Eyes Only (song): Reception

 Record World said that Easton's vocal shows "overwhelming vocal range and power."

 Music video

 Two different music videos for the song were released.
 The first was the Maurice Binder title sequence from the film, but with the credits removed (therefore just showing Easton performing the song).
-The second was more conventional and was directed by Steve Barron.
-The rawness and beauty of the song is evident in some of the TV pop music programmes which broadcast the new music video.
+The second was a live version with Easton from her television special Act One (1983) and was directed by Steve Barron.